secondo-database/secondo/WebUI/README.md

     (default 1800s, swept every `SECONDO_SESSION_REAP_INTERVAL`, default 60s),
     never reaping one that is mid-command;
   - all sessions are closed on shutdown.
+- **Closing a session waits for the command it is running.** `SessionManager.close` takes the session lock, and this is not tidiness: `Connection::close` deletes the `SecondoInterfaceCS` and with it the socket's `iostream` and `SocketBuffer`, while a command still in flight on a worker thread is sitting in `SocketBuffer::underflow` reading the response.
+It then dereferences `gptr()` into freed memory (`ClientServer/SocketIO.cpp:153`) — a **general protection fault that kills the bridge process**, not an exception anything can catch.
+  Reloading the page mid-query is exactly that race, since the frontend releases its session with a `pagehide` `sendBeacon` that does not wait for anything.
+It showed up as the backend dying part-way through a long e2e run, with `traps: python[…] general protection fault … in secondo_native…so` in `dmesg` and nothing at all in the bridge's own log.
+The session id is popped from the map before the lock is taken, so a request arriving meanwhile cannot pick the session up again and the wait is bounded by the one command already running.
 - **The native binding must never hold the GIL during server I/O.**
   `Connection`'s connect/terminate/`secondo`/`secondo_auto` all release it.
 A
   connect that hangs (slow or wedged SECONDO) would otherwise freeze the whole